John Kerry

-In 1972, Kerry entered electoral politics as a Democratic candidate for the United States House of Representatives in Massachusetts's 5th congressional district.
-Kerry won the Democratic nomination but was defeated in the general election by his Republican opponent.
-He subsequently worked as a radio talk show host in Lowell and as the executive director of an advocacy organization while attending the Boston College School of Law.
-After obtaining his juris doctor in 1976, Kerry served from 1977 to 1979 as the first assistant district attorney of Middlesex County, where he tried criminal cases and managed the district attorney's office.
-After a period in private legal practice, he was elected Lieutenant Governor of Massachusetts in 1982.
-In 1984, Kerry was elected to the United States Senate.
-As a member of the Senate Committee on Foreign Relations, he led a series of hearings investigating narcotics trafficking in Latin America, which exposed aspects of the Iran–Contra affair.
-He was reelected to additional terms in 1990, 1996, 2002 and 2008.
+In 1972, Kerry entered electoral politics as a Democratic candidate for the United States House of Representatives in Massachusetts's 5th congressional district, losing to Republican Paul W. Cronin in the general election.
+He subsequently worked as a radio talk show host and as the executive director of an advocacy organization while attending law school.
+After a period in private legal practice, he was elected as the 66th lieutenant governor of Massachusetts in 1982.
+In 1984, Kerry was elected to the United States Senate representing Massachusetts.
+In 2004, Kerry won the Democratic presidential nomination alongside Senator John Edwards.

-Kerry won the Democratic Party presidential nomination in 2004, alongside vice presidential nominee and North Carolina Senator John Edwards.
-Kerry campaigned as a critic of Republican President George W. Bush's prosecution of the Iraq War and advocated a liberal domestic policy.
 He lost the Electoral College and the popular vote by slim margins, winning 251 electors to Bush's 286 and 48.3% of the popular vote to Bush's 50.7%.
-Kerry remained in the Senate and chaired the Committee on Foreign Relations from 2009 to 2013.

-In January 2013, Kerry was nominated by president Barack Obama to succeed Secretary of State Hillary Clinton, and was confirmed by his Senate colleagues on a vote of 94 to 3.
+In January 2013, Kerry was nominated by President Obama to succeed Secretary of State Hillary Clinton, and was subsequently confirmed by his Senate colleagues.
 He was U.S. secretary of state throughout the second term of the Obama administration from 2013 to 2017.
 During his tenure, he initiated the 2013–2014 Israeli–Palestinian peace talks and negotiated agreements restricting the nuclear program of Iran, including the 2013 Joint Plan of Action and the 2015 Joint Comprehensive Plan of Action.
 In 2015, Kerry signed the Paris Agreement on climate change on behalf of the United States.

-At the end of the Obama administration in January 2017, Kerry remained active in public affairs from 2017 to 2021 as a vocal opponent of Obama's successor, President Donald Trump.
-Kerry returned to government in January 2021, becoming the first person to hold the new position of U.S. special presidential envoy for climate, under Joe Biden.
+In January 2021, Kerry returned to government, becoming the first person to hold the position of U.S. special presidential envoy for climate, under President Joe Biden.
+On March 6, Kerry left this position to work on Biden's 2024 presidential campaign.
+Kerry was awarded the Presidential Medal of Freedom by Biden in May 2024.